 A HIGH AND WILD TRAVERSE TO THE ANCIENT WALLED KINGDOM OF LO-MANTHANG

-- Kingdom of Mustang
+- Remote traverse to the Kingdom of Mustang

 - Adventurous crossing of the Teri La pass